Soon-Hari/Soon-Hari.github.io/projects/skull-and-crown.md

 ---

-**AI Usage:** I used ChatGPT to assist with project description formatting and layout explanations, but all code, styling, and design decisions were my own.
+**AI Usage:** I used ChatGPT to help refine the project description and formatting, but all Bootstrap code and design decisions were my own.